gtrabanco/deno-tutorial/02-lesson/README.md

+# Std Library

+Standard libraries are maintained officially by Deno Team which means that always will be soported by them.

+We'll speak about the 3rd party libraries in next lesson.

 # Importing libraries

 One important thing when you include a Deno library is import the library with the version because some functions/methods or libraries can be deleted.
 So we must do: